Raspberry Pi; Custom systemctl service

 [Install]

-6. Save and close the file (in nano, press CTRL + X
+6. Save and close the file (in nano, press CTRL + S, and then CTRL + X) or alternatively (CTRL + X, then Y, and Enter) to save your changes.

 Step 2: Reload Systemd